Coimbatore To Munnar Is Better Than Kochi To Munnar

 If you are travelling from Fort Cochin to Munnar, there is one direct AC bus that takes about 500 Rupees and drops you to your destination in about 5 hours.
 This bus departs daily at 7:30 in the morning from the bus station in Fort Cochin.

-Please note that the only reason I said Kochi to Munnar bus ride is better because of the availability of buses.
+Please note that the only reason I said Kochi to Munnar bus ride is better is because of the availability of buses.
 The views will, of course, be better in a Coimbatore to Munnar bus ride, but on that route, the availability of buses is a big question.

 kochi to munnar bus